Fluctuation theorem: Implications

 There are many important implications from the fluctuation theorem.
 One is that small machines (such as nanomachines or even mitochondria in a cell) will spend part of their time actually running in "reverse".
-What we mean by "reverse" is that it is possible to observe that these small molecular machines are able to generate work by taking heat from the environment.
+What is meant by "reverse" is that it is possible to observe that these small molecular machines are able to generate work by taking heat from the environment.
 This is possible because there exists a symmetry relation in the work fluctuations associated with the forward and reverse changes a system undergoes as it is driven away from thermal equilibrium by the action of an external perturbation, which is a result predicted by the Crooks fluctuation theorem.
 The environment itself continuously drives these molecular machines away from equilibrium and the fluctuations it generates over the system are very relevant because the probability of observing an apparent violation of the second law of thermodynamics becomes significant at this scale.